Amenable group: Example

 Left-invariance would mean that rotating the tube does not change the height of the flat top at the end.
 That is, only the shape of the tube matters.
 Combined with linearity, positivity, and norm-1, this is sufficient to prove that the invariant mean we have constructed is unique.

-As an example for locally compact groups, consider the group of integers.
-A bounded function f is simply a bounded function of type $f: \Z \to \R$, and its mean is the running average $\lim_n \frac{1}{2n+1} \sum_{k=-n}^n f(k)$.

 Equivalent conditions for amenability

 Pier (1984) contains a comprehensive account of the conditions on a second countable locally compact group G that are equivalent to amenability: